 Permanent exclusion will be a last resort and the school will endeavour to work with the family to complete a managed transfer to a more suitable setting.
 In all instances, what is best for the child will be at the heart of all our decisions.

-For further information see Exclusion Policy
+For further information see Suspension and Permanent exclusion Policy

 The Role of Stakeholders

 In order to maintain outstanding behaviour across school we have the highest expectations of all stakeholders.

 All Adults are expected to: